 As mentioned above, there are a variety of IoT applications that help reduce waste of all kinds.
 These applications can have a huge impact on creating a more sustainable world, assuming the applications themselves are sustainable.
 Three powerful examples to demonstrate the huge impact IoT applications can have on the world:

-1) Smart City Lighting: Chicago has implemented a system which allows them to save approx. 10 million USD / year and London estimates it can save up to 70% of current electricity use and costs as well as maintenance costs through smart public lighting systems.
-[10]
+Smart City Lighting: Chicago has implemented a system which allows them to save approx. 10 million USD / year and London estimates it can save up to 70% of current electricity use and costs as well as maintenance costs through smart public lighting systems [10].

-3) Reduce Water Waste: Many homes and commercial building landscapes are still watered manually or on a set schedule.
+Many homes and commercial building landscapes are still watered manually or on a set schedule.
 This is an inexact method of watering, which does not take into account weather, soil moistness, or the water levels needed by the plant.
-Using smart IoT water management solution, landscape irrigation can be reduced, saving water and improving landscape health.
+Using smart IoT water management solutions, landscape irrigation can be reduced, saving water and improving landscape health.

-These positive effects are all the more powerful when the IoT applications themselves are sustainable.
+These positive effects are all the more powerful when the applications themselves are sustainable.

 The benefits of cloud computing are broad and powerful, however there are costs to this technology.
 A combination of green data centers and Edge Computing helps to resolve these often unseen costs.
 With Edge Computing we can reduce the unnecessary use of bandwidth and server capacity (which comes down to infrastructure, electricity and physical space) while simultaneously taking advantage of underused device resources.
+Also with AI growing in popularity, Edge Computing will become very relevant for sustainable AI applications.
+AI applications are very resource intensive and Edge AI will help to distribute workloads in a resourceful manner, lowering the resource-use.
+One example of this is an efficient local vector database.
 ObjectBox amplifies these benefits, with high performance on small devices and efficient data synchronization – making edge computing an even more sustainable solution.